dfinity/examples/motoko/threshold-schnorr/README.md

 ## Signature verification

-For completeness of the example, we show that the created signatures can be verified with the public key corresponding to the same canister and derivation path.
+For completeness of the example, we show that the created signatures can be verified with the public key corresponding to the same canister and derivation path in javascript.
+Note that in contrast to the Rust implementation of this example, the signature verification is not part of the canister API and happens externally.

 Ed25519 can be verified as follows:
 ```javascript